hicolour/.chst/README.md

  * programmable & automated cheatsheets/cheatfiles actions model defintion that can used be both for key combinations or typing

 __What .chst is not?__
 * [man](http://www.linfo.org/man.html) replacemnt
 * advanced documentation format

+__What .chst repository exists or why it's not part of .chst browser ?__

+Sometimes it's good to re-invent the wheal.. , but maybe not this time.

+If you feel that something could be done better contribute first!

+If you have some personal magic (credentials etc) put ityour personal .chst files .pchst.

 .chst how to use:
 -----------------